Spirulina is a superfood that is made of a blue-green alga (cyanobacterium) found in fresh and marine water around the world.

 Despite, Spirulina, especially the Hawaiian Spirulina remains to be a rich source of trace minerals been grown in a pond 2,000 feet underwater, where trace minerals like zinc, iron, copper, iodine, and manganese have settled.

-Spirulina grown in Hawaii takes the advantage of the mineral rich environment, absorbing these minerals and make them available in the human body when consumed (2).
+Spirulina grown in Hawaii takes advantage of the mineral-rich environment, absorbing these minerals and make them available in the human body when consumed (2).

 5. Spirulina Boosts Your Immune System

 Spirulina is known to boost the immune system and brings year-round protection.

 Ideally, your good health supports your immune system and keeps your body responsive all year-round.

 But should your immune system fall, spirulina is there to offer the safety net with an array of vitamins and minerals.

 In fact, increased energy and immune system are one of the top health benefits of spirulina.

 This is also well documented in a study conducted on 200 Hawaiian Spirulina users with various usage patterns, some taking the recommended dosage daily while others taking less frequently.

 Of those Spirulina users, 77% reported an improvement in their immune system.
 80% reported more energy (2).